zfatehi/The-Non-Programmer-s-Guide-to-Python/Lesson 1.md

 ```
 >>> movies.remove("Life of Pi")
 >>> print(movies)
-['Monty Python and the Holy Grail', "Hitchhiker's Guide to the Galaxy"]
+['Monty Python and the Holy Grail', 'Lord of the Rings', "Hitchhiker's Guide to the Galaxy"]
 ```

 The pop function allows me to remove a string by specifying a location.
 If no location is specified, example: movies.pop() the last string is popped.

 ```
->>> movies.pop(2)
+>>> movies.pop(1)
 'Lord of the Rings'
 >>> print(movies)
-['Life of Pi', 'Monty Python and the Holy Grail', "Hitchhiker's Guide to the Galaxy"]
+['Monty Python and the Holy Grail', "Hitchhiker's Guide to the Galaxy"]
 ```

-The append function allows me to do the same thing as:
+Another cool function is the append function; it allows me to do the same thing as:

 ```
 >>> movies.insert(len(movies),"Nemo")
 >>> print(movies)
-['Life of Pi', 'Monty Python and the Holy Grail', "Hitchhiker's Guide to the Galaxy", 'Nemo']
+['Monty Python and the Holy Grail', "Hitchhiker's Guide to the Galaxy", 'Nemo']
 ```
+Which is basically letting me add a new string onto the end of my list.
 See?

 ```
 >>> movies.append("Nemo")
 >>> print(movies)
-['Life of Pi', 'Monty Python and the Holy Grail', "Hitchhiker's Guide to the Galaxy", 'Nemo’]
+['Monty Python and the Holy Grail', "Hitchhiker's Guide to the Galaxy", 'Nemo’]
 ```

 Say you want to switch the positions of the last two strings on the lists: